Mercedes driver Bottas wins Japanese Grand Prix - WHIZ News

 There was contact between Leclerc and Red Bull driver Max Verstappen at Turn 2 and Verstappen was sent into a spin before being forced to retire early in the race.

-With Hamilton on soft tires, Bottas had better pace on fresher tires when he returned.
+With Hamilton on soft tires, Bottas had better pace on fresher rubber when he returned.
 Hamilton made his first pit stop on lap 22 and Bottas retook the lead.

 When he came back out, Hamilton was 20 seconds behind Bottas and questioned his team’s tire strategy over the radio.